romanzdk/tech-demo-python-packaging/README.md

 # Demo 01 - Simple terminal application

-The project in the sub-folder [`01_terminal_helloworld`](01_terminal_helloworld) starts as simpelst application possible just printing `Hello World` to the terminal.
-The following concepts are illustrated:
+This demo starts as simpelst application possible just printing `Hello World` to the terminal to illustrate basic concepts of modern Python packaging and build-systems.
+The demo comes in two variants differing by the used build-backends `setuptools` and `hatch`.
+These concepts are covered by this demo:

  - Python Package configuration via `pyproject.toml` ([PEP 621](https://peps.python.org/pep-0621))
- - Elimination of redundancies in project meta data (e.g. version string, dependencies) through centralization into `pyproject.toml`.
  - Use of the ["src layout"](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
- - Use of `__init__.py` and `__main__.py`.
  - Installing the package in [Development Mode](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) also known as _editable installation_ to avoid manipulation of `sys.path` and other `import` hacks.
  - Run tests and the application itself.
+ - Use of `__init__.py` and `__main__.py`.

-Please see the comments in the files themself for detailed explanations.
+The comments in the files do contain more detailed explanations.

 ## About Python Packaging

 How to tie up a Python package is easy but the topic itself is not.
-The latter is because since Python was born in 1991 and while it's ongoing evolution multiple packaging systems has been created.
+The latter is because since Python was born in 1991 and while it's [ongoing evolution multiple packaging systems](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/history.html) has been created.
 Keep this in mind when looking around for alternative documentation and tutorials and look on their dates because they might be outdated.

 ## About the folder structure and the "src layout"

-This is the so called [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+This is an example of the so called [src layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+The package-folder `helloworld-cli` is separated in a sub-folder named `src`.
+If you have no good reason agsinst it do it that way.

     01_terminal_helloworld
     ├── LICENSE